 How we continue to be efficient

-The Council has embraced the modernisation agenda and is committed to achieving continuous improvement and innovation in service delivery.
+Therefore, the Council has embraced it’s modernization agenda and is committed to achieving continuous improvement and innovation in service delivery.
 It is also committed to working with partners to improve the quality of life for residents and businesses within the Borough of Brentwood.

 Whilst the Council will explore opportunities to identify and secure additional income with which to support services, it is clear that there is also the opportunity to balance its budget through the strict management of expenditure levels and securing efficiencies.

-The Council will ensure that services continue to drive through efficiencies and continually review their working practises and operations to try and make them as efficient as possible.
+The Council will ensure that services continue to drive through efficiencies and continually review their working practices and operations to try and make them as efficient as possible.
 This will be achieved by:

 How our budget is affected